 From the classic cholesterol-packed macaroon to the more-often-used-than-not flourless chocolate cake, Passover desserts can be a love-it-or-hate-it addition to your seder table.

-Passover desserts can be fun but they all have on thing in common– no flour (and for some Orthodox Jews no matzah can be used until the last night of Passover).
+Passover desserts can be fun but they all have one thing in common: no flour (and for some Orthodox Jews, no matzah can be used until the last night of Passover).

-We broke down some our favorite parve Passover recipes (why do so many non-Jewish publications include dairy desserts on their Passover menus?!*) by type to save you the hassle of searching around.
+To save you the hassle of searching around, we broke down some of our favorite parve Passover recipes (why do so many non-Jewish publications include dairy desserts on their Passover menus?!*) by type.

 Flourless cakes are popular in many cuisines due to their more dense and fudge-like consistency.